 While our general hypothesis regarding green roofs reducing runoff was confirmed, some simulation results are counterintuitive.
 For example, the 75% and 100% extensive green roof simulations for Pipers Creek appear to be anomalous outliers.
 These simulations produce runoff reductions that are less than the 50% scenarios, which is counterintuitive, and the runoff simulations for the 100% green roof scenarios even stretch above the baseline (0%) simulations.
 One reason for these anomalous results may be due to limitations associated with the transferability of flow-related parameters from Taylor to Pipers Creek.
 Alternatively, the presence and function of storm drains and sewer networks were not included within the model, nor in any of the models used in this study, and this lack of realism may have contributed to these anomalous results.
 Therefore, these limitations need to be considered and amended in future model developments.

-For 100% implementations of green roofs across the four watersheds, both the extensive and intensive green roof scenarios show that runoff reductions exhibit an increasing trend with annual precipitation (Figure 8).
-These trends are slightly more pronounced in the extensive green roof scenarios compared with the intensive green roofs, but overall, they indicate that wetter years decrease the annual effectiveness of green roofs.
+For 100% implementations of green roofs across the four watersheds, both the extensive and intensive green roof scenarios show that runoff exhibits an increasing trend with annual precipitation (Figure 8).
+These trends are slightly more pronounced in the extensive green roof scenarios compared with the intensive green roofs, but overall, they indicate that wetter years decrease the annual effectiveness of green roofs to reduce runoff.
 The green roofs simply become saturated more often throughout the year and cannot retain water beyond their capacity.
-These results agree with the roof-scale experiments conducted by Speak et al. (2013), who found that retention rates of green roofs significantly decreased during high rainfall events, and are also supported by Hoghooghi et al. (2018), who used VELMA to simulate GI practices including rain gardens at the watershed scale.
+These results agree with the roof-scale experiments conducted by Speak et al. (2013), who found that retention rates of green roofs significantly decreased during high rainfall events, and are also supported by Hoghooghi et al. (2018), who used VELMA to simulate rain gardens at the watershed scale which also become saturated at some level of precipitation.

 4. Conclusions